 In such cases, to avoid black bars appearing on the sides of the player, we provide a colour option so that the sides blend into the background of the site.

-We have recently added floating capabilities to the in and outstream players.
+We have recently added floating capabilities to the instream and outstream video formats.
 What this means, is that the player will jump to a designated area of the page when scrolled out of view, most commonly to the bottom right corner.

 The floating player provides the opportunity to keep the player in view and playing, while also auto playing the next clip on completion, so that overall views are increased.
 As a natural addition to this, there is a furter chance of monetisation as an instream ad can be called between each clip.
 For outstream, as it is ad based only, the floating player boosts key advertiser metrics such as completion rates and viewability.